farhatlokmen/MSc_Thesis_2022/README.md

 The code was developed using Python Jupyter Notebook platform.
 A description of the implemented tasks is provided below:
 1. Download Data:

 	Refers to collecting S2 imagery.
 The acquisition of other data (e.g. turbidity maps) was done manually and is described with more detail in the pdf document.

 2. Pre-process Data:

 	Refers to ensuring that all data is organized in a unified format.
-This step is about making sure that all collected data share the same geographic extent, spatial resolution, and other characteristics.
 In addition, it includes the gap-filling algotihm (univariate and bi-variate versions).

 3. Feature Engineering and Machine Learning Model Development:

-Refers to preparing training (X) and validation (y) datasets for the different selected months, as well as, implementing different ML models to predict turbidity in the study area.
+	Refers to preparing training (X) and validation (y) datasets for the different selected months, as well as, implementing different ML models to predict turbidity.

 4. Analysis of results:

 	Refers to the results and discussion sections included in the pdf docuument.